tensorflow/tensorflow/tensorflow/contrib/cmake/README.md

 --------------

 CMake can be used to build TensorFlow on all platforms.
 See the [getting started documentation](https://www.tensorflow.org/install/install_windows) for instructions on how to install a pre-built TensorFlow package on Windows and Linux.
-Procedure in MacOS is similar to the Linux build.
+The procedure in MacOS is similar to the Linux build.

 ### Current known limitations
 * It is not possible to load a custom Op library.
 * GCS file system is not supported.
-* Debug build is not available since python no longer release debug library.
+* Debug build is not available since Python for Windows is no longer distributed with a debug library.

 ## Building with CMake